driusan/bug/README.md

 using your standard tools.

 # Installation
-If you have go installed, install the latest development version with:
+If you have go installed, install the latest released version with:

 `go get github.com/driusan/bug`